Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Graph classes of bounded clique-width

-For Case 1a, in the first subcase (when $\CC(w) = (0,d)$ for all $w$ in $N_{i-1}(v_j)$ and $d \neq a$), we need to verify the invariants for $v_i$ and $v_j$.
-For $v_i$, Invariant 2 does not apply, while Invariant 1 holds, since $v_j$ with color $a$ is the uniquely colored neighbor of $v_i$.
-For $v_j$, since $v_i$ has a different color than $a$, the uniquely colored neighbor of $v_j$ remains unchanged (in fact, it is $v_j$ itself), i.e., Invariant 1 holds for $v_j$.
-Invariant 2(**) applies to $v_j$, because $v_i$ becomes the only vertex in $N_i(v_j)$ with color $x$ assigned to it.
-In the other subcase, where $v_i$ is assigned the color 0, we only need to check that the Invariant 1 holds for $v_i$.
-This is clearly true, as $v_j$ with the color $a$ is the uniquely colored neighbor of $v_i$.
+These invariants are trivially true for the base case of $i = 2$.
+For the inductive step, observe that for any vertex $u \notin N_i[v_i]$, there is no change in the closed neighborhood of $u$, and hence the invariants hold for $u$ by the inductive hypothesis.
+For $v_j$ and $N_i[v_i]$ we show that Invariants 1 and 2 are satisfied in $G[i]$.

-For Case 1b, we first check for $v_i$.
-When $a\neq 0$, the uniquely colored neighbor of $v_i$ is $v_j$, and Invariant 2 does not apply to $v_i$.
-When $a=0$, the uniquely colored neighbor of $v_i$ is itself.
-Further, Invariant 2 applies for $v_i$ since (*) holds.
-It remains to check for $v_j$, and we only need to do so when $v_i$ is not colored 0, i.e. when $a = 0$.
-Since $v_i$ has color $x \neq b$, the uniquely colored neighbor of $v_j$ remains unchanged.
-Invariant 2 does not apply to $v_j$, because $0 = a \neq b$.
+\begin{description} \item[Case 1a$'$.] \begin{description} \item[Vertex $v_i$:] Invariant 1 holds, since $v_j$ with color $a$ is the uniquely colored neighbor of $v_i$.
+Invariant 2 is vacuously true. \item[Vertex $v_j$:] Since $v_i$ has a different color than $a$, the uniquely colored neighbor of $v_j$ remains unchanged (in fact, it is $v_j$ itself), i.e., Invariant 1 holds.
+Invariant 2 holds by condition (**), because $v_i$ becomes the only vertex in $N_i(v_j)$ with color $x$ assigned to it. \end{description}